What Age Do You Stop Paying Taxes on Social Security?

 You must be at least 62 to begin receiving Social Security benefits.

 If you wait until age 70, you will receive proportionally larger monthly benefit amounts.
+If you wait until age 70 to receive Social Security, you will receive 132% of your qualified benefits.

 About 169 million Americans pay into Social Security annually via payroll taxes.